 I am here to help improve your overall quality of professional and personal life so that you can ultimately thrive again.

-A Black Therapist for Professional Women of Color
+A Black Therapist in Beverly Hills for Professional Women of Color

 As a black therapist, I work with the community of professional Black women in the city of Los Angeles.
 As a Black women who has carried out a career without much of a set-up from the past, you are extremely grateful for what you have.
 Without a doubt, you have fought for where you stand today.
 You were able to change your life, but your perspective of the world and of yourself remain the same.
 Your family traumas are still with you.
 And this long history of your generational trauma impacts the way you love, parent, and work.